mrpedrobraga/overtone/docs/src/reference/the-mus-standard/standard-markers.md

 For the benefit of the `MUS` community, here is a relation of standard markers your instruments should follow.
-This doesn't mean every instrument should do something for _every_ marker, but if it has any of these functionalities, you should prioritise using one of these names before creating your own.
+This doesn't mean every instrument should do something for _every_ marker, but if it has any of these functionalities, you should prioritize using one of these names before creating your own.

 #### A short aside on naming convention